 Preliminary Step - Decompose the Project

 Before you begin to create your Work Breakdown Structure (WBS) in Microsoft Excel, you should first decompose your project.
-Decomposing your project means identifying deliverables, and breaking each deliverable down into its component tasks.
-You will keep doing this until you get to the smallest work packages possible.
+Decomposing your project means identifying deliverables and breaking each deliverable down into its component tasks.
+You will keep doing this until you get to the smallest work tasks possible.

 You then should assign an ID to each work package based upon the relationships between the task items.
 These work packages will then make up the items of your WBS.
 For information on decomposing projects, you will want to check out my series on decomposition, especially How to Decompose your Projects.